-- For the species for which the trap and attractant is used, see Table 2 (2 and b). - For rebaiting (field longevity), see Table 3. - For use under different scenarios and recommended density.
-Lee Tables 4b, 4c, 4d and 4e.
+- For the species for which the trap and attractant is used use Table 2 (a and b). - For rebaiting (field longevity), see Table 3. - For use under different scenarios and recommended densities, the Tables 4b, 4c, 4d and 4e.

 4. Trapping procedures